-Wireless outdoor security cameras, like the Netgear Arlo Pro II and the Blink XT, offer solutions to the problem.
+The best wireless outdoor security cameras, like the Netgear Arlo Pro II and the Blink XT, offer solutions to the problem.
 But there is a downside to wireless offerings — eventually, you’ll have to replace the battery.
 That can be a huge pain in the you-know-what, depending on where the camera is mounted.

 The Ring’s Spotlight Cam Solar ($229) offers a solution.
 It’s an outdoor camera that comes with a small, separate solar panel, meaning that sunlight does the work for you.
 We put it to the test to find out how it performed.

 The camera that comes with Ring’s Spotlight Cam Solar bundle is the same as the company’s Spotlight Cam Battery ($199), but with a 7.75-by-5.5 inch rectangular solar panel that you connect to the camera and mount next to it.
 You can buy the camera and solar panel separately, but that adds up to $250; you get a discount when you buy the bundle.

 Ring’s oddly shaped camera won’t win any awards for styling, but don’t let the lack of looks fool you.
 The camera is weatherproof and rated for temperatures between minus five and 120 degrees Fahrenheit.
 It features 1080p HD video, a 140-degree field-of-view lens, two-way audio, and a 110-decibel alarm.
 It also has two motion-activated lights that run vertically down each side of the camera.

 Sunlight will do all the work for you.